amandabee/workshops/2019/advanced_media_institute/mapshaper.md

 ![tiger_counties.png](tiger_counties.png)

 There are a few ways I could go about clipping the legal boundaries to the shoreline, but the easiest was to search for a map that was already clipped to the shoreline.
-Luckily, [Cal's library](https://geodata.lib.berkeley.edu/catalog/ark28722-s7bp4z) maintains their own Geo Data commons and it includes a boundary file that is clipped to the shoreline.
+Luckily, [Cal's library](https://geodata.lib.berkeley.edu/catalog/) maintains their own Geo Data commons and it includes a [boundary file that is clipped to the shoreline](https://geodata.lib.berkeley.edu/catalog/ark28722-s7hs4j).

 ![cal_counties.png](cal_counties.png)

 I wanted a layer that would show us the actual boundaries of Alameda County cities, too.

-TK!
+The library's [Places](https://geodata.lib.berkeley.edu/catalog/ark28722-s7bp4z) boundary file includes those.

 I pulled these into [Mapshaper's web interface](https://mapshaper.org/) which doesn't do much but does a few things very well.